Marcokorcak/Cross-Site-Scripting-XSS/README.md

 # Task 7

-**Question 1:** Describe and explain your observations when you visit these websites.
+## Question 1: Describe and explain your observations when you visit these websites.

-**Ans:** When visiting the three websites, each website displayed the status for various aspects of the CSP
+Answer : When visiting the three websites, each website displayed the status for various aspects of the CSP

 experiments that were labeled areas 1 – 6.
 In the first website: [www.example32a.com](http://www.example32a.com/)[,](http://www.example32a.com/)[ ](http://www.example32a.com/)the status of each